 Course Counselling will be conducted over the phone with your child present with one of our staff.
-Counselling requests can be made via https://forms.office.com/r/9Ty2XSd3aE from 6pm 17 May 2022.
+Counselling requests can be made via https://forms.office.com/r/ZYgf7hm33B.
 You will be asked to provide some information to help us find the best person to help you and your child.
 Course Counsellors will be able to review your child's progress and confirm if they are on track to meet the recommended minimum standards for courses they may select.
+Please make these requests prior to Friday May 25.